ilmanzo/ilmanzo.github.com/content/post/landlock_idiomatic_sandboxing_in_nim.md

 Using Nim's metaprogramming, we can take this a step further.
 The `toStaticLandlock` macro calculates kernel bitmasks at **compile-time**, replacing runtime loops with literal integers.
 We also provide a declarative `sandbox:` DSL that transforms a readable block of code into a complex initialization sequence.

+Crucially, `restrictTo` (and the `sandbox:` macro) returns a **`Sandboxed` capability object** upon success.
+This follows the **Witness Pattern**: by requiring this object as an argument in your sensitive procedures, you create a compile-time guarantee that those procedures can *only* be executed after the sandbox has been correctly initialized.

 <div style="text-align: center;">
   <img src="/img/real_shield.svg" alt="Shield representing Safety" width="200" />
   <p style="font-size: 0.8em; color: gray;"><em>Image from <a href="https://commons.wikimedia.org/wiki/File:Shield.svg">Wikimedia Commons</a> (Public Domain)</em></p>